-Russia (was formerly known as USSR United State of Soviet Republic) covers area of 17 075 500 km2 which makes Russia the largest country in the world, followed by Canada, China and USA.
+Russia (was formerly known as USSR United State of Soviet Republic) covers an area of 17 075 500 km2 which makes Russia the largest country in the world, followed by Canada, China, and the USA.
 Russia occupies most of eastern Europe and northern Asia.
 It stretches from the Baltic Sea in the west to the Pacific Ocean in the east, and from the Arctic Ocean in the north to the Black Sea and the Caucasus in the south.
-It’s bordered by Norway, Finland, Estonia, Latvia, Belarus, Ukraine, Poland, Lithuania, Georgia, Azerbaijan, Kazakhstan, China and North Korea.
+It’s bordered by Norway, Finland, Estonia, Latvia, Belarus, Ukraine, Poland, Lithuania, Georgia, Azerbaijan, Kazakhstan, China, and North Korea.
 Russia’s borders stretch for a total of 58,562 km (with 14,253 km bordering other states and 44,309 km bordering the sea).

-By the 19th century Russia had expanded its territory and its power considerably.
+By the 19th century, Russia had expanded its territory and its power considerably.
 Its borders extended to Afghanistan and China, and it had acquired extensive territory on the Pacific coast.
 The foundation of the port cities of Vladivostok and Port Arthur there had opened up profitable avenues for commerce, and the construction of the Trans-Siberian Railway to link the European Russia with its new eastern territories.
 In 1894 Nicholas II acceded to the throne.
 In January of 1905, the Japanese attacked, and Russia experienced a series of defeats that dissolved the tenuous support held by Nicholas.
 Nicholas was forced to grant concessions to the reformers, including most notably a constitution and a parliament, or Duma.
 The power of the reform movement was founded on a new and powerful force that entered Russian politics.
-The industrialization of the major western cities and the development of the Batu oil fields had brought together large concentrations of Russian workers, and they soon began to organize into local political councils, or soviets.
-It was in large part the power of the soviets, united under the Social Democratic party, that had forced Nicholas to accept reforms in 1905.
-In 1912, the Social Democrats split into two camps–the radical Bolsheviks and the comparatively moderate Menshiviks. by 1920 the Bolsheviks were the of soviet Russia.
+The industrialization of the major western cities and the development of the Batu oil fields had brought together large concentrations of Russian workers, and they soon began to organize into local political councils or soviets.
+It was in large part the power of the Soviets, united under the Social Democratic party, that had forced Nicholas to accept reforms in 1905.
+In 1912, the Social Democrats split into two camps–the radical Bolsheviks and the comparatively moderate Mensheviks.
+By 1920 the Bolsheviks were the part of Soviet Russia.

 The first few years of Soviet rule were marked by an extraordinary outburst of social and cultural change.
-Although the Bolsheviks had maintained complete control of the economy during the civil war but by the end of the 1930s, the Soviet Union had become a country in which life was more strictly regulated than ever before.
+Although the Bolsheviks had maintained complete control of the economy during the civil war by the end of the 1930s, the Soviet Union had become a country in which life was more strictly regulated than ever before.
 With the outbreak of the Second World War, the Soviet Union found itself unprepared for the conflict.
-In june 1941 the German army invaded into Soviet Russia by seizing most of the Soviet territory in the west, surrounded St. Petersburg and within a few hundred miles of Moscow.
+In June 1941 the German army invaded into Soviet Russia by seizing most of the Soviet territory in the west, surrounded St. Petersburg and within a few hundred miles of Moscow.
 In 1942 the Germans launched a new invasion against the southern front in an attempt to gain control of the rail center of Stalingrad on the Volga and the vital Caucasus oil fields.
 Despite an overwhelming disadvantage in numbers and inferior weaponry, the Russian army succeeded in holding out against the enormous German army.
 In November, a relieving force managed to encircle the attackers and compel the surrender of the entire force, marking a decisive turning point in the war.
 From that point onward, the Russian army remained on the attack.
 By 1944 they had driven the Germans back to Poland, and on May 2, 1945, wall of Berlin was fallen.

 The climate is mostly continental.
-Most of the country has a so called harsh continental climate characterized by a big difference between summer and winter temperatures (it gets indeed very cold in Siberia during winter, but it is also very hot in the summer).
-Average January temperatures are from 0 to -5 degrees in the western Russia, but sometimes -40 degrees in other parts.
+Most of the country has a so-called harsh continental climate characterized by a big difference between summer and winter temperatures (it gets indeed very cold in Siberia during winter, but it is also very hot in the summer).
+Average January temperatures are from 0 to -5 degrees in western Russia, but sometimes -40 degrees in other parts.
 The average July temperatures are from 1 to 25 degrees.

 Forest cover about 40 % of the entire Russian territory.
 The largest forests are in the Siberian taiga, at the eastern part of country and northern part of European territory.
 The most frequent forest is the coniferous forest.
 There are also some mixed forest in mid-Russian regions.

-Russia has many natural resources including major deposits of oil, coal, natural gas, many strategic minerals, diamonds and timber.
-The largest oil-and-gas deposits can be found in Western and Eastern Siberia and on SakhalinIsland.
+Russia has many natural resources including major deposits of oil, coal, natural gas, many strategic minerals, diamonds, and timber.
+The largest oil-and-gas deposits can be found in Western and Eastern Siberia and on Sakhalin island.
 The list of Russian mineral deposits includes gold, silver, platinum, cobalt, antimony, zinc, mercury, and many others.
 Russia abounds in mineral resources whose total potential value (in world prices) is estimated at an impressive $30 trillion.

-All in all, 73 per cent of Russian citizens live in urban areas.
+All in all, 73 percent of Russian citizens live in urban areas.

 Russia has over 50,000 state public libraries in total possession of over a billion books.
-There are about 1500 museums (historical, ethnographic. memorial, of folk crafts, fine and applied arts, theatre, music, natural sciences, technology and many others).
-Twenty open-air ethnographic museums present folk architecture, arts and everyday life.
+There are about 1500 museums (historical, ethnographic. memorial, of folk crafts, fine and applied arts, theatre, music, natural sciences, technology, and many others).
+Twenty open-air ethnographic museums present folk architecture, arts, and everyday life.
 Today, folk art in Russia survives in two basic forms – handicrafts practiced on a broad scale and works of art created by gifted persons working at home.

 Pay attention!
 Admission in Izhevsk State Technical University is open right now!
 Feel application form and make application online!